Javi3rV/Android-Studio-Device-Wifi-Pair-Helper/README.md

 ## How to use
-Open android studio as administrator, then run the script as administrator too.
+run the script as administrator.
 Follow the steps.

 Both devices must be connected to the same network.